 Public University Press published A Review of Fifty Public University Honors Programs on April 18, 2012, and the second edition on October 8, 2014.
 The Press grew out of a project to write only a series of articles that compared published rankings and summarized their findings.
 Yet we soon discovered that even though the scholarly literature about honors education is growing, the programs themselves had not been evaluated, except in some cases by in-house staff and faculty or by visiting reviewers from other schools.
 So, instead of reporting on what others had found, we realized that we had to find “it” ourselves.

 Or, we should say, try to find it.
 Among other things that we have stepped into during the project, one big thing is skepticism that anyone, much less someone outside of academe, could begin to compare honors programs in a meaningful way, given their many unique features.
 That skepticism is understandable, and our first attempt was tentative–though it was the result of many months of total focus on just these fifty programs.
-We do not claim that the second edition is definitive, but it is based on much better data than our first effort.
-Of the 50 programs under review, 44, or 86 percent, have returned our data questionnaire and/or provided the data we need upon request.
+The second edition, however, is a comprehensive and extremely detailed publication based on exclusive information.
+Of the 50 programs under review, 44, or 88 percent, have returned our data questionnaire and/or provided the data we need upon request.
 For the remaining 6 programs, we have made an extra effort to research and analyze class sizes, the range of offerings across departments, the number of seminars, and many other elements that go into our reviews.
 One important category of the second edition is that it, like the first edition, will show whether an honors program or college is relatively stronger or weaker than the university as a whole, except for a few “public elites” whose honors and university-wide rankings often vary insufficiently for this measure.
 (On the Methodology page of this site we provide a description of the data.
 We urge you to read the page.)